 - To be

-So if you’ve ever wondered is to be passive voice, there’s your answer.
+So if you’ve ever wondered what words can help make a sentence passive, there’s your answer.

 Keeping the basic formula for active sentences in mind, you could try restructuring your sentences but remember this is just the typical structure.
 Some active sentences may break this rule.
 Ultimately, it’s just a matter of playing around with the word order to see what works best.